The Long Riders: Critical response

-On Metacritic, which assigns a normalized rating to reviews, the film has a weighted average score of 64 out of 100, based on 5 critics, indicating "Generally favorable reviews".
+Gary Arnold of The Washington Post declared that the film "seems a flawlessly felt and visualized western, true to the subject matter and the aspirations the filmmakers probably held for it."

 Box office

 The Long Riders was a box office disappointment upon its initial release.
 According to Film Comment it made $5,891,149 in the USA, in part due to "a terrible campaign that emphasized how alike all the players looked without exploiting the family theme that might have aided box office."

 In June 1981 James Keach wrote a letter to the Los Angeles Times in response to an article on the poor box office performance of Westerns.
 Keach claimed The Long Riders "wasn't a Star Wars at the box office" but recouped its full $9 million investment and earned United Artists a profit.

 Stacy Keach wrote in his memoirs that "I believe to this day that the movie made money even though the studio claimed it only broke even."